Google Classroom: Archive Courses

 Classroom allows instructors to archive courses at the end of a term or year.
 When a course is archived, it is removed from the homepage and placed in the Archived Classes area.
-When a course is archived, teachers and students can view it, but won't be able to make any changes to unless it is restored.
+When a course is archived, teachers and students can view it, but are unable to make any changes unless it is restored.

 Mobile Applications

 Google Classroom mobile apps, introduced in January 2015, are available for iOS and Android devices.